liv-daliberti/grail-simulation/src/xgb/README.md

 `python -m xgb.pipeline` mirrors the automated flow available for the kNN
 baseline:

-1. Hyper-parameter sweep across learning rate, depth, estimators, and regularisers.
+1. Hyper-parameter sweep across learning rate, depth, estimators, and regularizers.
 2. Selection of the best configuration per issue and re-running the final slate evaluation (optionally exporting checkpoints).
 3. Opinion-index regression with `xgb.opinion` that reuses the selected slate